AviatrixSystems/terraform-provider-aviatrix/website/docs/d/aviatrix_gateway.html.markdown

 The **aviatrix_gateway** data source provides details about a specific gateway created by the Aviatrix Controller.

-This resource can prove useful when a module accepts a gateway's detail as an input variable.
+This data source can prove useful when a module accepts a gateway's detail as an input variable.
 For example, requiring the gateway's name configuring a site2cloud connection.

 ## Example Usage